Welcome to today's edition of the Rush 24-7 podcast.

 I get under this guy's skin.

-He uh he put a press release on a statement on his website on Friday telling me to go get a donut or to stop getting a donut and instead pull up a history book because he didn't like what I said about Democrats' position on Israel versus Bush and Republicans.
+He put a press release on a statement on his website on Friday telling me to go get a donut or to stop getting a donut and instead pull up a history book because he didn't like what I said about Democrats' position on Israel versus Bush and Republicans.

 We have that coming up.

-I don't know what's happening to you guys.
+I don't know what's happening, guys.

 I don't know what's happening to people on our side.

-Uh we'll have that coming up.
+We'll have that coming up.

 I don't know how big it is.

-There's this it in some circles of the conservative movement, there is controversy raging over the comments Bill Buckley made in a CBS interview about uh George W. Bush saying he's not uh is not conservative and that the rock uh war was a mistake and so forth, and well, way on uh way in on all this as the as the program unfolds today.
+In some circles of the conservative movement, there is controversy raging over the comments Bill Buckley made in a CBS interview about George W. Bush saying he's not conservative and that the Iraq war was a mistake and so forth.

 Diplomatic term, sustainable ceasefire.